 Q3.
 What is a KDS in hospitality?

-When an order is placed through the POS, online, or literally anywhere, it appears on kitchen display screens.
-Staff can update, track, or complete orders in real time via KDS.
+When an order reaches the POS it is then injected into kitchen display system.
+Staff can then see, update, track, and complete orders in real time via KDS.

 Q5.
 Is restaurant KDS worth the investment?